Skip to content

 Strategy Backtesting – equity tracking

-The more experienced among us try to optimize other parameters of the strategy.
+The more experienced ones try to optimize other parameters of the strategy.
 Several metrics are used for this purpose.
 In our case, we evaluate strategies by Final Equity, Volatility, Sharpe Ratio, Alpha and Beta versus Universe, CAGR, Max-Drawdown, Average-Drawdown, Win-Rate, Skewness, Kurtois, VaR95, CVaR95, Calmar, Sterling, Sortino, as well as Percentage/Absolute Monthly Returns.

 Strategy Backtesting – investment metrics